jywu20/Notes/Computer Science/Circuit/HDL.md

 is replaced by sending a signal (i.e. assigning to a certain variable) to a module.

-If regarded as a programming language, Verilog is thoroughly event-driven, and in each event listener we have procedural programming (but unbounded loops have to be implemented by event-driven features), while different event listeners run in parallel.
+If regarded as a programming language, Verilog is thoroughly event-driven, and in each event listener we have finite procedural programming (unbounded loops have to be implemented by event-driven features), while different event listeners run in parallel.
 All variables are like tensors in a deep learning framework because of continuous assignment, and we have natural constraints forbidding assignment to non-terminal nodes in the computational graph.